jdemeuse1204/Jot/README.md

 base64UrlEncode(claims),  secret)).

 **Ghost Claims** are added to the claims before they are Base64Url encoded and become part of the signature.  **Ghost Claims** are not part of the normal claims segment, but only exist in the signature.
 The server knows what the **Ghost Claims** are, but the Token does not know what they are.
 This makes the token a lot harder to decrypt, because only your server knows what they **Ghost Claims** are.
 Think of **Ghost Claims** like a second secret/key to your Token.
 When the Token is validated, the **Ghost Claims** are factored into the signature, and must match the Token being validated.

+The great thing about **Ghost Claims** is that it allows your token to have private claims.
+When your token is out in the wild, anyone can Base64Url decode your claims and see what is in them.
+If you encrypt your token then you will not have this problem, if you do not encrypt your token, then claims can be seen by anyone after they are decoded.
+This is why sensitive data should never be stored in the claims.
+With **Ghost Claims** even when the claims are Base64Url decoded, your **Ghost Claims** are still private!

 ##Adding Ghost Claims
 The best way to use **Ghost Claims** is to inherit from JotProvider and add an handler to OnGetGhostClaims